pfbrowning/ng-radio/README.md

   - Material-based spinner button for the play button & custom station save-in-progress button
   - "You have been listening to X station for Y minutes" display
   - Show loading indicator for images
+- Post-Completion
+  - Research BFF, token handler pattern, etc, to decide whether it's a good fit for my app
+  - Research to decide whether to utilize NX
   - Native app functionality: PWA or Electron
   - HTML5 Notifications
   - Favorite station tags